 Why They Are Important

-To most consumers, trichomes are the most important part of the cannabis plant because they are responsible for producing the medicine: cannabinoids and terpenes.
+To most consumers, trichomes are the most crucial part of the cannabis plant because they are responsible for producing the medicine: cannabinoids and terpenes.

 The type and concentration of these two chemicals determine a strain, how strong the effect is, and what type of experience you will ultimately have.